wescpy/pdftool/frontend/README.md

 1. **Automatic Detection**: The app detects if it's running on localhost vs. a cloud domain
 2. **Backend URL Construction**: In Cloud Run, it constructs the backend URL by replacing `pdftool-frontend` with `pdftool-backend` in the service URL
+3. **CORS Support**: Backend automatically allows requests from Cloud Run service URLs
-3. **Environment Variable Override**: You can override the backend URL by setting the `VITE_BACKEND_URL` environment variable during the build
+4. **Environment Variable Override**: You can override the backend URL by setting the `VITE_BACKEND_URL` environment variable during the build

 #### Setting Custom Backend URL (Optional)
 If you need to use a different backend URL, set the environment variable during build: